DanielTayo/Food-Delivery-Website/README.md

 # Food-Delivery-Website
-This is a Foof Delivery Website That is Fully Responsive
+This is a Food Delivery Website That is Fully Responsive